karolyi/recruiter-email-responder/README.md

   don't give a flying fuck?
 - Did you already set up a vacation autoresponse but they use lists and your emails get delivered to the list response (/dev/null most of the time)?
-- Did you get a fuckton of recurring inquiries?
+- Did you get a fuckton of recurring irrelevant inquiries?

 Then this is for you.
-If you set up your email server to pipe the email into this tool after filtering for the addresses (used with dovecot2/sieve filters), it will send replies to the `From` header, not the `Return-Path` one.
+If you set up your email server to pipe the email body into this tool after filtering for the addresses (used with dovecot2/sieve filters), it will send replies to the `From` header, not the `Return-Path` one.

 Am I a dick for implementing this?
 No more than the recruiters unwilling to update their filters/mailing lists.